We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 How it Compares

-Thule’s UpRide roof-top bike rack is another popular choice that matches the security and build quality of the Yakima HighRoad.
+Thule’s UpRide roof mounted bike rack is another popular choice that matches the security and build quality of the Yakima HighRoad.
 Both models cost about $300, work well with a variety of wheel and tire sizes, and can be installed in as little as five minutes (with some practice).
 With that being said, there’s one major advantage of the Yakima HighRoad, and that’s convenience.
 Specifically, the Yakima’s front wheel attachment system is significantly easier to use than the Thule’s awkward two-piece design.

 Shop the Yakima HighRoad at: